marovira/helios-ml/docs/source/why-helios.rst

 clear.
 Lightning applies mixed precision automatically based on a trainer flag while Ignite leaves it entirely to the user.

-**Reproducible resume.** When resuming from a checkpoint, Helios guarantees that three things are restored to the exact state they were in when the checkpoint was saved:
+**Reproducible resume:** When resuming from a checkpoint, Helios guarantees that three things are restored to the exact state they were in when the checkpoint was saved:

 * The training state (internal and user-defined),